Visiting Girraween safely

 Girraween National Park is open 24 hours a day.
 The Girraween National Park Visitor Information Centre is usually open 7 days a week during office hours, park duties permitting.

 To camp in the national park a permit is required and fees apply.
-Permits must be pre-booked and it advisable to book well in advance for school holidays and long weekends.
+Permits must be pre-booked and it advisable to book in advance for school holidays and long weekends.
 Camping fees must be paid before you camp overnight.

 - Bookings are accepted only when accompanied by the appropriate fee.